-This gull must have had a \ guardian angel because just as we sat down together, shaking off the salt water, a woman came up, saw the situation.
-She found my scissors and I asked if she’d ever cut monofilament off a bird before.
+This gull must have had a guardian angel because just as we sat down, a woman came up, saw the situation.
+I asked if she’d ever cut monofilament off a bird before.
 She had.
 She was a veterinarian.
-She snapped the fishing line off the gull’s bill first, and discovered that same line was also wrapped around his neck.
+She found my scissors and snapped the fishing line off the gull’s bill first, then discovered that same line was also wrapped around his neck.
 At this point the poor bird regurgitated on me.

 The vet next clipped the line around the gull’s legs, discovering the worst part: a hook deeply embedded in his foot.
 From this hook the line twisted around his legs and then like a tourniquet around his wing joint.
 The wing was not broken or visibly damaged, thankfully.
-But in examining it, she found another hook embedded underneath the wing in his side.
+But she found another hook embedded underneath the wing.
 The next step was getting him to a wildlife rehab where the hooks could be removed with anesthetic.

-She helped me wrap the guy in my jacket so that the hood would cover his face.
-Of course, this was an imperfect system and the gull, with his bill now freed from fishing line, wasted no time knocking the hood off his head repeatedly, biting me as I climbed the stairs to the street.
 We had several blocks to walk to my car, so this was our routine for the next many minutes, waiting at stoplights, gull reaching out to find another place to bite me.
-The bites don’t hurt that much unless they get your face — an injury I was trained to not let happen.
+The bites don’t hurt that much unless they get your face — an injury I was trained to avoid.
 I snapped this with my iPhone, the Western Gull tucked in my jacket having knocked the hood off once again.